Endocrinology Fellowship

 Hello and thanks for visiting our website!
 I have been in healthcare administration for my entire career, and the vast majority of it has been as a Program Administrator.
 I have worked at three major healthcare institutions in Michigan, and have developed long-term relationships, both professional and personal, from all of them.
 Many of these relationships/friendships are with former residents and fellows.

-I have been at the University of Michigan since 2008, and I enjoy the fact that the University is a thriving place to work and learn.
-Even in a "non-academic, administrative" position, there is always something to learn here.
+I have been at the University of Michigan since 2008, and I enjoy the fact that the University is an exciting, stimulating place to work and learn.
+There is always something new to learn for all of us in this exciting, thriving environment.
 The networking of our Program Administrators and Program Directors allows us to pool resources and experiences to ultimately help our residents and fellows, and to improve all of our programs.
 We have the support of a strong and dedicated Graduate Medical Education Department to help maintain continuity and ensure our policies and procedures are in compliance with the national governing bodies.
 What does this have to do with you?
-Well, it ensures that the University of Michigan has some of the very best, most reputable programs in the entire United States.
+Well, it ensures that the University of Michigan has some of the very best, most reputable programs in the entire country.

 On a less serious note, the biggest reason I enjoy being a Program Administrator is the human touch.
-Program Administrators are helpful and detail oriented, and that comes naturally to me.
-I am originally a small-town girl and enjoy time spent getting to know fellows on a personal level, if they so choose.
+Program Administrators are known for being compassionate while also being detail oriented, and that comes naturally to me.
+I am originally a small-town girl, and I enjoy time spent getting to know fellows on a personal level, if they choose.

-I am married and have two daughters.
-We love the University of Michigan so much that our oldest daughter was an undergraduate and grad student here - Go Blue!
-I enjoy cooking and baking with my daughters, reading, socializing with friends, and traveling.
+I am married and have two daughters, a son-in-law, and a grandbaby!
+We are a UM Family through and through – Go Blue!
+I enjoy cooking and baking with my daughters, spending as much time with my grandson as I can, traveling, reading, and socializing with friends.
 Most of my spare time is spent with my family, as family is my passion in life.

 I look forward to the possibility of meeting you in the future.